It sounds easy, and the best HR execs make it look easy too.

 But, with greater executive power has come greater accountability.
 Now the best CHRO’s come armed with People Analytics knowledge and data-driven decisions that have a ripple impact on the entire business.
 They are able to bring greater clarity and consistency to those high performing HR operators, and thus easily gain approval for their initiatives and programs.
 To be able to impact HR policy, you need to understand programs on this level.

-The new generation of practitioners and leaders understand the key categories of organizational data, how People Analytics fits within the overall operational data strategy, and most importantly, the workplace strategies that actively influence the overall performance of their company.
+The new generation of practitioners and leaders understand the key categories of organisational data, how People Analytics fits within the overall operational data strategy, and most importantly, the workplace strategies that actively influence the overall performance of their company.

 In order to use People Analytics to support your business, you must look at four different types of data across the organisation: